omeym/omey-manyar-website-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Mechanical Engg.
+    - course: PhD in Mechanical Eng.
 (Robotics)
       institution: University of Southern California
       year: 2025
-    - course: MSc. in Mechanical Engg.
+    - course: MSc. in Mechanical Eng.
       institution: University of Southern California
       year: 2021
     - course: Bachelor of Technology